Acadia National Park

 Setting up Camp

 Back at our campsite, we hung one huge tarp over the big tent and a smaller one over the table as the rain slowed and then stopped.
 Because of Dave’s tarp hanging skill, we didn’t have any more problems with the rain inside the kids’ tent even though it poured again several times throughout our visit.
+As you can imagine, this wasn’t an ideal scenario.
+I knew we should’ve taken our friend’s advice when she said that we should have a look at the best tent for backpacking reviews before making a decision.
+Instead, we just bought one of the first ones that we came across.
+And look what good that did us, but we were determined to not let this ruin our trip.
 Once the tarps were set up, we headed into Bar Harbor to the Bar Harbor Laundry on Main Street to wash and dry the kids’ clothes, sleeping bags and pillows.
 We were finally good to go explore!

 Our first stop was the Visitor Center where we watched the park’s orientation video, picked up Junior Ranger packets for Maya and Garrett and planned out our visit with the help of a friendly park ranger.
 He recommended several hikes and ranger programs to us, and off we went to explore.